Merzasphor/MWSE/docs/source/types/tes3magicEffect.md

 ### `skill`

 *Read-only*.
 The skill for the associated school that the effect is associated with.
+This skill is used when calculating experience gain per skill after a spell with this effect is cast.
+Maps to values in [`tes3.skill`](https://mwse.github.io/MWSE/references/skills/) namespace.

 **Returns**: